 This damaged or 'sick' retina produces growth chemicals, call growth factors.
 We call this damaged retina 'ischaemic'.

 The growth chemicals spread to the front of the eye.
 Here they reach the drainage system (the trabecular meshwork).
 The main growth factor is VEGF, that is vascular endothelial growth factor.
 See animation.

 At about the same time the blood vessels grow in the drainage system, they grow on the surface of the iris, where your doctor can see them.

-These tiny blood vessels then block the drainage meshwork, so the aqueous fluid cannot leave the eye.
+These tiny blood vessels then block the trabecular meshwork (drainage meshwork), so the aqueous fluid cannot leave the eye.
 As the fluid cannot escape, the pressure goes up, like a tyre being pumped up too much.